GloryOfNight/clang-format-all/README.md

 # Introduction
 This tool will help you reformat C++ project directory (or any directory containing Cxx files) using clang-format in fast multithreaded manor.
 Typical scripts are not very effective at reformating huge amouts of files at one go.
-This tool solves the issue by using newests features of C++17 standart.
+This tool solves the issue by using newests features of C++17 standard.

 There are no special dependencies, project can be easily compiled for Windows and Unix systems.